Berwickshire, Roxburgh and Selkirk (UK Parliament constituency)

 Berwickshire, Roxburgh and Selkirk is a constituency of the British House of Commons, located in the south of Scotland within the Scottish Borders council area.
 It elects one Member of Parliament (MP) at least once every five years using the first-past-the-post system of voting.
+Since 2017 the MP has been John Lamont of the Conservative Party.

-The constituency name comes from the three counties it covers; Berwickshire, Roxburghshire and Selkirkshire.
+The constituency name comes from the three historic counties it covers: Berwickshire, Roxburghshire and Selkirkshire.

 A mostly rural constituency, it includes the towns of Coldstream, Duns, Eyemouth, Galashiels, Hawick, Jedburgh, Kelso, Melrose and Selkirk.

 Boundaries

-As created by the Fifth Review of the Boundary Commission for Scotland.
-The Berwickshire, Roxburgh and Selkirk constituency covers part of the Scottish Borders council area.
+As created by the Fifth periodic review of Westminster constituencies for the 2005 general election, the Berwickshire, Roxburgh and Selkirk constituency covers the majority of the Scottish Borders council area.
 The rest of the council area is covered by the Dumfriesshire, Clydesdale and Tweeddale constituency, which also covers part of the Dumfries and Galloway council area and part of the South Lanarkshire council area.

-The Berwickshire, Roxburgh and Selkirk constituency is predominantly rural, and incorporates the electoral wards of:
+Under the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the boundaries are unchanged and are defined as comprising the following wards of the Scottish Border Council: